Easynet

-Easynet was a managed services provider and delivered integrated networks, hosting and unified communications services to organisations globally.
+Easynet was a managed services provider which delivered integrated networks, hosting and unified communications services to organisations globally.
 The company was later renamed Easynet Global Services, and a sister company, Easynet Connect, was founded in 2008 which focused on providing internet access connectivity to small-to-medium size companies in the UK.

-The company was headquartered in United Kingdom, and had offices throughout Europe, Asia Pacific, and the US.
+The company was headquartered in the UK, and had offices in Europe, Asia Pacific, and the US.

 History

-Easynet was founded on 1 August 1994 by David Rowe and Keith Teare, with the office based at 44-46 Whitfield Street, London.
-This was located above what would later become the UK's first internet café Cyberia, London, with Easynet supplying Cyberia's internet access.
+Easynet was founded on 1 August 1994 by David Rowe and Keith Teare, with its office at 39 Whitfield Street, London.
+This was located above what would later become the UK's first internet café, Cyberia, with Easynet supplying Cyberia's internet access.

 In March 1996 Easynet floated on the Alternative Investment Market (AIM) at 100 pence per share, thereby raising £2.6 million.
-Then in July 1996 Easynet acquired Pavilion, a small ISP with 1,600 subscribers, for £215,000.
-However by September 1996 and just six months after the float, the share price had fallen to 38.5 pence per share.
+In July 1996 Easynet acquired Pavilion, a small ISP with 1,600 subscribers, for £215,000.
+However, by September 1996 and just six months after the float, the share price had fallen to 38.5 pence.
 This was attributed at the time to bad press, general deterioration in the technology market, and increased losses.

-On 23 January 2001 Easynet became the first operator in mainland U.K. to unbundle a local loop of copper wire from British Telecom's network and provide its own broadband service over it.
-Later in 2004, Easynet was the first to challenge British Telecom in the wholesale broadband market when it announced its 8Mbps LLUStream service.
+On 23 January 2001 Easynet became the first operator in mainland UK to unbundle a local loop of copper wire from British Telecom's network and provide its own broadband service over it.
+Later in 2004, Easynet was the first to challenge British Telecom in the wholesale broadband market when it announced its 8 Mbit/s LLUStream service.

 In June 2001 Easynet acquired Ipsaris from Marconi Communications in an all-share deal worth £300 million.
-Ipsaris was a network provider owning one of the largest backbones in the UK at the time, with 3,500 kilometres of optical fibre running alongside the UK canal network.
+Ipsaris was a network provider owning one of the largest backbones in the UK at the time, using 3,500 kilometres of optical fibre running alongside the UK canal network which had been laid by the Fibreway company in the 1990s.
 The deal resulted in Marconi owning a 72% stake in Easynet.
 However, by March 2002 demand for space on the Easynet network had slumped and Easynet effectively mothballed the Ipsaris fibre optic network.
 The value of the entire network was written down from £350 million to £15 million, and 90 staff members were axed in an effort to reduce costs.